gxalpha/obs-rfcs/text/0062-consistent-behavior-for-video-sources-that-do-not-have-video.md

 Giving control over this to the user should address those conerns.

 ## Details
-### New APIs / Internals
+### New APIs
 The problem with the current situation is that every source needs to implement its own property to show basically the same thing.
 To simplify this, the idea is to not use the source properties/settings API.
-We create a setting that's not stored as part of the usual source settings and can be queried by the source.
+We create a setting that's not stored as part of the usual source settings.

-A video source that at some point might not have video it should indicate so via a new capability flag (The exact value of this might change if (1 << 17) is taken by the time of implementation) in its `obs_source_info`:
+A video source that at some point might not have video it should indicate so via a new capability flag (The exact value of this might change if `(1 << 17)` is taken by the time of implementation) in its `obs_source_info`:
 ```c
 #define OBS_SOURCE_CAP_MIGHT_NOT_HAVE_VIDEO (1 << 17)
 ```